kevinlekiller/linux_intel_display_overclocking/README.md

 Overclocking the monitor will raise the pixel clock frequency.

 Pixel clock frequency limits:
-HDMI 1.0 to 1.2 and DVI have a limit of 165MHz pixel clock frequency.
 HDMI 1.0, 1.1, 1.2 & DVI = 165MHz
 HDMI 1.3, 1.4            = 340MHz
 HDMI 2.0                 = 600MHz